XiaozhouCui/WDV/README.txt

 Other progress so far:
+Website is put online at https://www.joesdemosite.comm Custom modals are applied to indicate success and error. header('location:') caused error on the domain, they are replaced by modals with redirection button.
+Modals are applied to indicate success and error.
-Website is put online at https://www.joesdemosite.comm Ajax is applied in registration form to check if the email address exists AJAX is used to create/read/update/delete admin accounts.
+Ajax is applied in registration form to check if the username and email address exists.
+If exists, submit button will be disabled.
+Ajax is used to render the information from database into the 'Add Class Form' dropdown selections.
+AJAX is used to create/read/update/delete admin accounts.
 AJAX is used to display all uploaded files.
 SVG loading animation is added while AJAX is being loaded.